coteditor/CotEditor/CONTRIBUTING.md

 Bug fixes and improvements are always welcome.
 However, if you are considering adding a new feature or making a significant change, please consult the team beforehand to ensure its acceptance.
 Feature additions that do not align with the project's direction are likely to be rejected.

+Instead of modifying multiple features in a single pull request, create a pull request for each feature.

 When contributing code, please adhere to our coding style guide for consistency and maintainability.